-I had the pleasure of chatting to Liz just before she took part in the Beginner UX course at the UX Academy London.
-Since this interview, Liz has taken the next step and has decided to take the Intermediate UX course, so I think it’s safe to assume the course went well!
-But, for now let’s rewind a few weeks and see what lead Liz to take part in the Beginner UX course, what she was looking forward to learning about, and which part of UX she is the most interested in.
+I had the pleasure of chatting to Liz just before she took part in the UX Design Course at the UX Academy London.
+Since this interview, Liz has taken the next step and has decided to take the Advanced UX course, so I think it’s safe to assume the course went well!
+But, for now let’s rewind a few weeks and see what lead Liz to take part in the UX Design Course, what she was looking forward to learning about, and which part of UX she is the most interested in.

 Q: Have you always been interested in UX?